-Perhaps the first argument I hear against drastically reducing our speed limits is: "we don't have the highway capacity".
-However, being mindful of those public service announcements that we should count a second's worth of travel between vehicles (or a car length between for each 10mph --about the same), a capacity of something like 86% as many cars should pass a given point along a highway at (say) 30mph as at 60mph.
+* Perhaps the first argument I hear against drastically reducing our speed limits is: "we don't have the highway capacity".
+However, being mindful of those public service announcements that we should count a second's worth of travel between vehicles (or a car length between for each 10mph --about the same), then --nominally-- a capacity of something like 86% as many cars should pass a given point along a highway at (say) 30mph as at 60mph.
 (The math here is for 16 foot long cars.)
 More likely, and over time, vehicle miles (if not hours) would considerably diminish (due to closer destinations), such that highway capacity would effective increase.

-> * Dissent #2 (and maybe #1) is: "it would take twice as long to get there".
+* Dissent #2 (and maybe it's #1): "it would take twice as long to get there".
 However: that there "there" --the destination, is pretty arbitrary, is it not?
 So just why did you decide to build and drive to your cabin on "the lake" for the weekend --instead of somewhere (say) nearer to Canada?
 Answer: you picked a nice destination that was do-able --at 60/whatever MPH.
 But then: why not 120mph?
 With more investment in highways, vehicles and fuel, is that so unreasonable?
 Would Canada then be reachable from your home?